-New York features for Admins!
-It is ServiceNow new release season!
-With the New York release in Early Access, today, we will show some platform features and enhancements that are a bit more admin focused.
-Typically the Developer Blog is focused on application development, but we are aware that handling the instance and data also is done by developers.
+It is ServiceNow’s new release season!
+With the Orlando release in Early Access, we will show some platform features and enhancements that are a bit more admin focused.
+Typically the Developer Blog is focused on application development, but handling the instance and data also is sometimes done by developers.
 Cloning Configuring clones can take significant time, depending on how many instances and the complexity of the setup required.
 Clone profiles have been introduced in Orlando to help simplify and automate the process.